eugl/ImageClassify/README.md

 # ImageClassify
-Program for clasification of aerial images
+Program for classification of aerial images